openebs-archive/openebs-docs/docs/configurepools.md

 ---
 ```

-In the above file, change the parameters as required
+In the above file, change the following parameters as required.

 - `poolType`